natyusha/ShokoRelay.bundle/README.md

 - Season -4 → Other

 ### Automatic Title Modification
 **Common Prefixes for Series**
-When a series starts with a common title prefix it will optionally move it to the end of the title (for improved alphabetical sorting).
+When a series starts with a common title prefix it will optionally be moved to the end of the title (for improved alphabetical sorting).
 A list of the prefixes considered common by the agent are as follows:
 - Gekijouban
 - Eiga
 - OVA

 **Ambiguous Titles for Episodes**
 In cases where AniDB uses ambiguous episode titles the series title will be used instead (with the original title appended to it as necessary).
 A list of the titles considered ambiguous by the agent are as follows:
 - Complete Movie
 - Music Video